tld-isw/h4v4-html-website-template/README.md

-# Template voor Praktische Opdracht Website
+# Template voor Praktische Opdracht Webdesign

-This repository is a template for Dutch students of Stanislascollege Westplantsoen grade havo-4 and vwo-4 (highsschool grade 10 in the US-system).
+This repository is a template for Dutch students of Stanislascollege Westplantsoen grade havo-4 and vwo-4 (highschool grade 10 in the US-system).
 It contains startcode for an assigment to build a website.
 The recommended IDE for this template is Codespaces.

 ## 1. Open een Codespace van jullie kopie